Dance Like No One’s Listening: The Rise of the Silent Disco

 The earliest events of this type took place in the ‘90s, and early 2000s.
-The Bonnaroo Music Festival in Kentucky was the first to use the term “silent disco” as part of its event lineup in 2005.
+The Bonnaroo Music Festival in Manchester, Tennessee was the first to use the term “silent disco” as part of its event lineup in 2005.
 Silent discos are now frequently a part of the music festival lineup, particularly for festivals that take place within city limits — it’s the only way to respect local noise curfews while still providing entertainment for attendees.
 It was also popular in the early ‘90s with environmental activists for reducing noise pollution and disturbances to animals.

 Swapping out the big stack speakers for a headphone set is a true gamechanger, opening up a whole world of party possibilities.
 For instance, the idea of “mobile clubbing” — gathering a group of people to an unconventional location, and turning it into their temporary dance floor.

 At mobile clubs and other types of silent discos, the music is often provided by a DJ, with everyone listening to the same songs.
 Sometimes there are multiple channels, giving dancers their choice of music.
 Other times, attendees just bring their own MP3 player or play music from their phone, so everyone’s dancing to their own beat — literally.

 The concept behind silent discos has also been used to put on revolutionary live music performances.
 The first time this took place was in 1997, when French electronic artist Erik Minkkinen shut himself in a closet in his house and began playing music, which was streamed over the internet to three listeners in Japan — a live show that spanned the globe, yet had an audience of only three people.